Getting started with the Structural free trial

 After you select a use case, click Next.
 The Create Your Workspace panel displays.

-Structural automatically creates a sample PostgreSQL workspace that you can use to explore Structural features and functions.
+When you sign up for a free trial, Structural automatically creates a sample PostgreSQL workspace that you can use to explore how to configure and run data generation.

-When you click Go to sample workspace, Tonic displays Privacy Hub for the sample workspace.
-It also displays the Getting Started panel with links to resources to help you get started.
+It also displays the Getting Started Guide panel with links to resources to help you get started.

 Provide a name for your workspace

-If you choose to create a workspace, then the first step is to provide a name for the workspace.
+If you choose to create a workspace with your own data, then the first step is to provide a name for the workspace.

 In the field provided, enter the name to use for your first workspace, then click Next.